 - They can then scan the barcode on their phone to open the locker and retrieve your package.

 The parcel locker is utilized when delivered items are too big to fit in a small compartment within a “Cluster Box”.
 A key to open the parcel locker will be left in the smaller mailbox.
-This key will have a tag indicating the parcel locker number that is holding your item.
+This key will have a tag indicating the parcel locker number holding your item.
 Once the key is inserted into the lock and unlocked, the item is removed, and the key will remain in the lock.

 Are parcel lockers safe?

-Yes, parcel lockers are much safer than leaving packages nearby a mailbox cluster on their own.
-Theft, weather, and less necessity for person-to-person contact are three good reasons why they are a safer option.
+Yes, parcel lockers are much safer than leaving packages nearby a mailbox cluster alone.
+Theft, weather, and less necessity for person-to-person contact are good reasons they are a safer option.

 Parcel Lockers are Safer Against Theft

 For several reasons, parcel lockers are considered safe.
-For instance, “porch pirates” are unable to steal packages that are in a secure parcel locker.
+For instance, “porch pirates” cannot steal packages in a secure parcel locker.

-Luxer One lockers are made with 12-gauge steel and have internal hinges making it very difficult to break open the locker to steal anything inside.
+Luxer One locker is made with 12-gauge steel and has internal hinges making it very difficult to break open the locker to steal anything inside.

 For most parcel locker systems, criminals would have to go above and beyond to be able to pound open a parcel locker door, drawing attention to themselves as well as requiring heavy or electric tools.